bensalahmohameed/devops-fog/README.md

 Throughout the process, each machine autonomously creates files to preserve outputs and document the workflow.

-Please ensure that any required dependencies are correctly installed, and your environment is configured to support the project.
+Please ensure to change the ip adress of the socket to the actual client ip in all files